-(1862-1899) was born to slave parents on Fleming Island in 1862, shortly before her father was captured and taken away by the Union Army.
+(1862-1899) was born to slave parents on Fleming Island in 1862.
+Her father was a mixed race man named David Fleming.
 Lulu grew up on Hibernia Plantation before its white owners had to free her.
 She was baptized at the Bethel Baptist Institutional Church in Jacksonville at age 14, trained to become a teacher, taught in St. Augustine, attended Shaw University in North Carolina and graduated as valedictorian.

-In 1886, she became the first African American woman appointed as a foreign missionary and assigned to Zaire, Africa.
-Afterward, she returned to America and attended medical school and became the first African American at The Women’s Medical College at Philadelphia, from which she graduated in 1895.
-Once again, she returned to Africa to work, serving there only four years before contracting African sleeping sickness and dying back in Philadelphia.
+In 1886, she became the first African American woman appointed as a foreign missionary and assigned to the Congo, Africa.
+Afterward, she returned to America and attended medical school at The Women’s Medical College at Philadelphia, from which she graduated in 1895.
+Once again, she returned to Africa to work as the first female African-American doctor sent as a missionary to Africa serving there only four years before contracting African sleeping sickness and dying back in Philadelphia.

 Hurston, Zora Neil

 Vanessa Williams narrated her life story, which is available at the Archives.

 Richard Norman (1891-1960) was born in Middleburg and went on to found “Norman Studios.”
 He had an early understanding that there was a niche market for films starring black actors and for black audiences.
 His Norman Studios , in Jacksonville, was among the first silent film producers.